https://github.com/vanillaes/esmtk

 `esmtk test [...options] [glob]`

-- `[glob]` - the glob used to locate test files (default: `**/*.spec.js`)
+- `[glob]` - Glob(s) used to locate test files (default: `**/*.spec.js`)

-- `--cwd` - the current working directory (default `process.cwd()`)
+- `--cwd ` - The current working directory (default `process.cwd()`)

-- `--watch` - watch for changes to the tests
+- `--watch` - Watch for changes to the test(s)

 ### Usage